iulia-codes/notes/_posts/2018-11-12-top-7-tips-for-websummit.md

 ---

 Websummit is the biggest tech conference in the world.
 This year I have attended websummit for the first time.
-With this post, I will share with the world tips & tricks, what I have learned and how you can get the modt of websummit.
+With this post, I will share with the world tips & tricks, what I have learned and how you can get the most of websummit.

 First, what you need to know is that websummit  is more than a conference.
 It is a gathering where tech leaders, political & governmental people come together.
 Startups, angels and investors are also going to be on site.